 In addition, we read all your letters of motivation.
 For one, we want to learn what you expect from an economics education.
 Second, due to capacity constraints, we may not be able to accommodate all students who meet the above criteria.
 In this case, we prioritize students who express a special interest in economics in their letters.

-You will be notified of your admission via email to your WU email account.
+You will receive an email confirming your admission to your WU email account.

 3. Final registration for Economics Core Courses:

 Once you have been admitted, you can register for Economics Core courses.